nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` removes 2nd show in Trackermon
 * `find ghibli` followed by `delete 1` removes 1st show in results of `find` command

+### Clearing all entries : `clear`

+Clears all entries from the address book.

+Format: `clear`

+### Exiting the program : `exit`

+Exits the program.

+Format: `exit`

+### Saving the data

+AddressBook data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

+### Editing the data file

+AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+Advanced users are welcome to update data directly by editing that data file.

+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`